Richie McCaw: Honours and awards

 In 2019, World Rugby inducted McCaw to its Hall of Fame, alongside Shiggy Konno, Os du Randt, Peter Fatialofa, Graham Henry, and Diego Ormaechea.

 Order of New Zealand

 In December 2011, then Prime Minister John Key revealed that he had asked McCaw about the possibility of a knighthood in the 2012 New Year Honours, but that McCaw had turned it down.
 According to Key, "He made the call that he's still in his playing career and it didn't feel quite right for him, that day where he's no longer on the pitch may be the right time for him."
 No formal offer was ultimately made.
 McCaw was appointed a member of New Zealand's highest honour, the Order of New Zealand, in the 2016 New Year Honours.
 The honour surpassed the knighthood he had previously turned down prior to his retirement because only 20 living New Zealanders can gain membership at any one time.
+McCaw represented the Order in the Royal Procession at the 2023 Coronation.